 Best Lightweight: Zyliss Susi 3 Garlic Press

-What We Like: Crushes and peels whole cloves, comes with a cleaning tool
+What We Love: Crushes and peels whole cloves, comes with a cleaning tool

-What We Don't Like: Aluminum finish may degrade over time with washing
+What We Don't Love: Aluminum finish may degrade over time with washing

 The Zyliss Susi press is surprisingly lightweight, weighing less than one ounce, but can press even the largest garlic cloves with ease.
 This well-designed garlic press can easily handle multiple garlic cloves at once.

 When you’re done cooking, inside the press handle find a handy red cleaning tool.
 Simply insert the tool into the cutting grates to remove any remaining garlic pulp.
 Then, you can pop the device in the dishwasher though handwashing is recommended to maintain the aluminum.
 It is backed with a 5-year manufacturer’s guarantee.

 Length: 6.4 inches | Material: Aluminum | Type: Flip handle | Dishwasher Safe: Yes, but hand wash recommended

 We still love the comfortable and durable OXO Good Grips garlic press (view at Amazon).
 If you're looking for a single-piece press, the ergonomic Vettora Garlic Press Rocker (view at Amazon) is simply designed and straightforward to use.